fau-masters-collected-works-cgarbin/chexpert_explorer/README.md

 - Create explicit columns for patient ID, study number, and view number, extracted from the file paths.
 - Adjust the column data types to reduce memory usage.
 - Add a column for age groups to help cross-sectional analysis.
-- Labels are encoded as integers, including the "no mention" (encoded as an empty string in the validation set is converted for consistency.
+- Labels are encoded as integers, including the "no mention" label (encoded as an empty string in the validation set).

 Once we have the dataset in this format, we can use Pandas and NumPy to extract statistics.
 The module `chexpert_statistics.py` has several functions already in place.